NEED HELP? Talk To A Door Expert.

 While your business’s legal obligations to install door closers likely end with the ADA and fire codes, these are far from the only reasons to do so.
 You likely can’t afford not to install door closers with the level of security they can add to any premises.

 For offices, one of the most common ways that unauthorized visitors gain access is through doors that have been left open.
-Lockpicking and other advanced methods occur less frequently than most people might think compared with how often access points are simply left open.
+Lockpicking and other advanced methods are less common than access points being left open due to oversight.

 A door closer fixes this problem for good, preventing doors from being left ajar.
-It doesn’t matter how advanced your locks are if the door doesn’t close, so the door closer is what ties all of your security measures together.
+Advanced locks won't matter if the door doesn't close; a door closer integrates all security measures effectively.

 You should also consider the difference between an open door and an unlocked door.
 An open door invites potential intruders from afar.
-They can’t know if a door is locked or not until they try it, which opens them up to a substantial risk of being caught and confronted.
+They can't tell if a door is locked until they try, exposing them to significant risk of detection.
 There’s no risk involved when noticing that a door is open.

 As an essential security feature, not installing door closers could also affect your insurance.
 Policies vary widely, but most insurance providers consider whether your business is adequately protected or not.